yyhhga/Site/README.md

 This project is built with NextJS 14 with the following dependencies

-1. Shadcn/UI with TailwindCSS
+1. Shadcn/UI with TailwindCSS (based on RadixUI)
+2. Vitest
-2. Storybook
+3. Storybook

 Testing is done with Vitest.